Poetry in First Languages

 Supporters & Partners

 Poetry in First Languages is supported by the Commonwealth through the Australian National Commission for UNESCO of the Department of Foreign Affairs and Trade.
-It is proudly supported by the Graeme Wood Foundation, Geoff Ainsworth AM & Johanna Featherstone, Copyright Agency, Norman Catts Trust and generous individuals.
+It is proudly supported by the Graeme Wood Foundation, Geoff Ainsworth AM & Johanna Featherstone, Copyright Agency, Norman Catts Trust and other generous individuals.

 Visit our online store to purchase publications and materials from this project.
 The Red Room Company is a not-for-profit organisation.
 All funds raised support the ongoing work of The Red Room Company.